 The ways in which you choose to interact with your answers to the above questions, the ways in which you adorn and practice ritual and mindful presence become a celebration of who you are; a reclamation of your self, your time and your personal magic.

-Watery blues for this new moon in Pisces and wide open skies, verdant greens in honor of the coming Spring, warming hues for the blooming blossoms and the clay pots that may hold them, and rose as a balm for your tender heart, artichoke because even under all the armor they have hearts too, fig for fertility in all of its forms, nasturtium and rosemary for vitality and resilience, and one vessel filling another because those are the times we’re in.
+Rose as a balm for your tender heart, artichoke because even under all the armor they have hearts too, fig for fertility in all of its forms, nasturtium and rosemary for vitality and resilience, a clay vessel filling another because those are the times we’re in.

-This collection of pieces is for the collective, they’re for me in the experience of creating them, and they’re for you, to adorn your body, your home, your altars with the sacred symbols that hold your story.
+Through the powerful symbology of color and imagery, Hina Luna’s works are offerings for the collective.
+They’re for me in the experience of creating them, and they’re for you, to adorn your body, your home, your altars with the sacred symbols that hold your story.

-What colors are you resonating with as the seasons change?
+What colors are you resonating with at this phase of life?

 What symbology [colors, elements, animals, plants] feels representative of your heart space?